eukara/freegearbox/README.md

 ## Building
 Clone the repository into the Nuclide-SDK:

-> git clone REPOURL rewolf
+> git clone REPOURL gearbox

-then either run Nuclide's ./build_game.sh shell script, or issue 'make' inside ./rewolf/src!
+then either run Nuclide's ./build_game.sh shell script, or issue 'make' inside ./gearbox/src!

 Obviously make sure that Nuclide has fteqw and fteqcc set-up for building.

 ## Community
-Join us on #halflife or #gunman via irc.frag-net.com and chat.
+Join us on #halflife or #gearbox via irc.frag-net.com and chat.

 ## License
 ISC License